-According to the American Society of Civil Engineers, as of their 2009 report, 26% of the nation's bridges are structurally deficient or functionally obsolete.
+According to the American Society of Civil Engineers, as of their most recent report for 2009, 26% of the nation's bridges are structurally deficient or functionally obsolete.
 As the system ages, the infrastructure cannot support the growing traffic loads, resulting in frequent delays for repairs.
 At the same time, the repairs become more expensive due to long-deferred maintenance.